Skip to main content

 About

-Morbid: The Lords of Ire is a single player hack and slash game with a fantasy theme.
+Morbid: The Lords of Ire is a single player hack and slash game with fantasy, dark fantasy and violence themes.
 It was developed by Still Running and was released on May 17, 2024.
 It received mostly positive reviews from players.

 Skip User Reviews